 Community Awareness & Prevention Training:

-SOS offers the community the opportunity to support a family by providing basic needs and gifts to families that have dealt with crisis.
+SOS offers the community the opportunity to support a family by providing basic needs and gifts to families that have dealt with crises.
 Families or individuals are eligible if they have worked with SOS consistently for the last three months and do not qualify for assistance from the Salvation Army.
-SOS generally has between 50-100 people/families for adoption within the six counties SOS serves: Chase, Coffey, Lyon, Greenwood, Morris and Osage.
+SOS generally has between 50-100 people/families for adoption within the five counties SOS serves Chase, Coffey, Lyon, Morris, and Osage.
 If you are interested in adopting a family/individual or wish to donate money for gifts this holiday season please contact us prior to December.

 Kydzone Extreme is a summer day camp for Chase County students in Kindergarten through 12th-grade.